MoBanerjee/SC1015_DSAI_MiniProject_Team6/README.md

  ## Future Improvements
 Our current model has some limitations which can be improved in the future.
 Some of them are-:

-* Limited data: Increasing the size of our dataset or incorporating data from different sources will improve our model's accuracy.
+* Limited input features: Although we have included several features, there may be some additional song features that could impact song popularity but are not included in our current model.
+We can try finding and adding more relevant features to our datasets to improve prediction accuracy.

 * Lack of temporal data: Song popularity is not a static feature and can change over time.
 We can consider incorporating temporal data, such as streaming counts, charts positions, and reviews, to improve our model's accuracy.